Arize-ai/openinference/spec/traces.md

 ### Span Kind

-When a span is created, it is one of Chain, Retriever, Reranker, LLM, Embedding, Agent, or Tool.
+When a span is created, it is one of Chain, Retriever, Reranker, LLM, Embedding, Agent, Tool, or Guardrail.
 This span kind provides a hint to the tracing backend as to how the trace should be assembled.

 Note that `span_kind` is a OpenTelemetry concept and thus conflicts with the OpenInference concept of `span_kind`.
 When OTLP is used as the transport, the OpenInference `span_kind` is stored in the `openinference.span.kind` attribute.